Flagpole Lighting Etiquette: How to Correctly Display a Flag at Night

 You can learn more about properly displaying the American flag outdoors here.

-Have Other Questions About Flag Lighting?
+Have Other Questions About Lighting, Flagpoles or Flag Products?